OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.maintenance.lock.lockout-duration` | duration                                                 how long lock is held | `1m0s`
 `node.maintenance.lock.my-id` | string                                                              this node's id prefix when acquiring the lock (optional) | None
 `node.maintenance.lock.refresh-duration` | duration                                                 how long between consecutive calls to redis | `10s`
+`node.maintenance.time-of-day` | string                                                             UTC 24-hour time of day to run maintenance (currently only db compaction) at (e.g. 15:00) | None
 `node.message-pruner.enable` | enable message pruning | `true`
 `node.message-pruner.min-batches-left` | uint                                                       min number of batches not pruned | `2`
 `node.message-pruner.prune-interval` | duration                                                     interval for running message pruner | `1m0s`
+`node.parent-chain-reader.dangerous.wait-for-tx-approval-safe-poll` | duration                      Dangerous! only meant to be used by system tests | None
 `node.parent-chain-reader.enable` | enable reader connection | `true`
 `node.parent-chain-reader.old-header-timeout` | duration                                            warns if the latest l1 block is at least this old | `5m0s`
 `node.parent-chain-reader.poll-interval` | duration                                                 interval when polling endpoint | `15s`
 `node.parent-chain-reader.poll-only` | do not attempt to subscribe to header events | None `node.parent-chain-reader.subscribe-err-interval` | duration                                        interval for subscribe error | `5m0s`
 `node.parent-chain-reader.tx-timeout` | duration                                                    timeout when waiting for a transaction | `5m0s`
+`node.parent-chain-reader.use-finality-data` | use l1 data about finalized/safe blocks | `true`
 `node.seq-coordinator.chosen-healthcheck-addr` | string                                             if non-empty, launch an HTTP service binding to this address that returns status code 200 when chosen and 503 otherwise | None
 `node.seq-coordinator.enable` | enable sequence coordinator | None
 `node.seq-coordinator.handoff-timeout` | duration                                                   the maximum amount of time to spend waiting for another sequencer to accept the lockout when handing it off on shutdown or db compaction | `30s`